Best Backup for Nonprofits in 2025: Cheap Storage For Charities & NGOs

 CrashPlan and Backblaze don’t offer any discounts, but they’re already fairly cheap services that make our list of the top backup providers for small businesses.
 The choice between these providers comes down to whether you need user management or you want a service you can just install and forget about.

-Finally, there’s Google Workspace for Nonprofits.
-With a separate backup manager, you can use your Google Drive storage for a backup without sacrificing any of the other benefits that Google offers.
+Finally, there’s pCloud.
+With a dedicated backup tool, you can use your pCloud storage for a backup without sacrificing any of the other benefits that pCloud offers.

 The Best Cloud Backup Software for Nonprofits